 how they limit your ability to work.

-History • Experiences • Work‑related limits • Outcomes — short, respectful, and SSDI‑safe.
+History • Experiences • Requests • Outcomes — short, respectful, and SSDI-safe.
+Temporary extra bonus: Work-related limits.

 Tip: send this summary to your provider ahead of time so it’s part of your permanent record and they can prepare for your visit.

-After your visit, use this section to capture what your provider said and what happens next.
-Record diagnoses, treatments, tests, referrals, medication changes, and any follow‑up plans.
+After your visit, capture what your provider said and what happens next (diagnoses, tests, referrals, med changes, follow-ups).

 Born from a 2015 health crisis and years of fighting to be believed, The Documented Patient exists so no patient has to navigate alone.
 Our mission is to provide the tools, information and resources you need to manage your own medical journey and ensure you receive the care and benefits you deserve.